joooons/imitation-go/README.md

 Try playing [Imitation Go](https://imitation-go.onrender.com/)!

+:warning: It may take a few minutes for the game to load for the first time.

 This is an experimental version of Go that allows more than two players to play.
 It was made with `node.js` and `socket.io`.
 It is currently hosted on `Render`.
 Load the page on two or more separate browser windows to try out the multiplayer game.

 ## Features